OpenLineage

 2. Copy the provided endpoint URL where you'll send OpenLineage events

-3. Use the integration key from Step 4 as the Bearer token in your Authorization header
+3. Use the trigger secret from Step 4 as the Bearer token in your Authorization header

 ## Sending OpenLineage Events